 What does ROR it mean to my rental business?

-One of the most important items any business owner has to decide is what price point should be used for his services.
+One of the most important items any business owner has to decide is what price point should be used for their services.
 In the Equipment Rental industry, a service industry, the price point for our rental assets is arguably one of the most important factors in operating a profitable business.
 The ability to get the proper revenue for services rendered is a key factor in the overall sustainability of a rental organization.

 The metric ROR (Return of Rent) is a fairly new metric to the industry and displays a solid set of numbers to guide the pricing process.
 I have heard this metric previously called On Rent ROI, but that was updated several years ago and the calculation is still the same.
 This metric gives the business operator an exact measure of the pricing as a relation to the initial cost of the equipment of on rent.